Yisroel Avrohom Portugal: Early years, education, and World War II

+Rabbi Portugal was born June 2 1923 to Eliezer Zusia and his first wife Sheina Rachel in Sculeni, Moldova, a town near the Romanian border.
 In his youth, he studied in Vizhnitz under the Vizhnitzer Rebbe, Rabbi Eliezer Hager.
-Before World War II began, Portugal and his father left their hometown of Sculeni in Moldova (the town from which derives the name of the Hasidic sect that they led) and went to Chernowitz in Ukraine, where they spent the Second World War.
+Before World War II began, Portugal and his father left their hometown of Sculeni in Moldova (the town from which derives the name of the Hasidic dynasty that they led) and went to Chernowitz in Ukraine, where they spent the Second World War.